 At the option of the manufacturer, instead of using the worst case certified energy consumption value of the Part B family, the manufacturer may be allowed to use any higher energy consumption value.

 The total distance used for confirming the compliance with the minimum performance requirements will consist of the sum of the distance driven and the virtual distance.
-The total percentage of the virtual distance shall be recorded and monitored.
+The total virtual distance shall be recorded and monitored.

 6. In-Use Verification